Code of Conduct - Sears Holdings Corporation

 While working at SHC, and after you cease employment with SHC, you must protect confidential, non-public information that you obtain or create for SHC.
 You must take precautionary measures to prevent unauthorized disclosures of confidential information.
 This includes ensuring that access to work areas and computers is properly controlled, and refraining from discussions of sensitive matters in public places, such as elevators, hallways, restaurants, restrooms, etc.

 - SHC INFORMATION.
-By way of illustration, SHC confidential and proprietary information includes: (i) any SHC system, information, or process; (ii) any non-public information about SHC’s operations, results, strategies or projections; (iii) any non-public information about SHC’s business plans, business processes, or vendor relationships; (iv) any non-public information about SHC’s technology systems; and (v) any other non-public information received during the course of your employment, whether about customers, vendors, or other
+By way of illustration, SHC confidential and proprietary information includes: (i) any SHC system, information, or process; (ii) any non-public information about SHC’s operations, results, strategies or projections; (iii) any non-public information about SHC’s business plans, business processes, or vendor relationships; and (iv) any non-public information about SHC’s technology systems.

 - ASSOCIATE INFORMATION.
 SHC will comply with all applicable laws and regulations regarding the privacy of associate information, including the privacy of associate medical information.